 Two powertrains are available, both with ten-speed transmissions (of sorts).
 One is significantly better than the other.

-As mentioned above, the LC Coupe is available in two distinct forms, which totally changes the LC’s character above all else.
-The more demure, sensible option is the LC 500h, which as its name implies, is a hybrid.
-This is no Porsche Turbo S e-Hybrid-style powerhouse, rather a more laid-back combination of the Toyota group’s naturally aspirated 3.5-litre V6 engine and a small electric motor and lithium-ion battery pack.
-Instead of being able to run on pure electric as a plug-in hybrid, the LC 500h’s parallel system is more about engine assistance.
-Power is fed into the batteries by a regenerative braking system, and power fed from the petrol engine.
+As mentioned above, the LC Coupe is available in two distinct forms, each with a very different character.
+The more demure, sensible option is the LC500h, which as its name implies, is a hybrid.
+This is no Porsche Panamera Turbo S e-Hybrid-style powerhouse, rather a more laid-back combination of the Toyota group’s naturally aspirated 3.5-litre V6 engine and a small electric motor and lithium-ion battery pack.
+Instead of being able to run on pure electric as in a plug-in hybrid, the LC500h’s parallel system is more about engine assistance.

-The transmission is equally non GT-like, featuring a new type of CVT gearbox.
-Rather than simply have a single belt-driven gearbox with infinite ratios, the Lexus instead has a total of three, CVT-like gears, each with three ‘steps’ within them to emulate the feeling of a short, sharp gearshift.
-There is then another, fourth gear which brings the total to ten, real and/or virtual gears.
-This gives the impression of shifting gears as the car accelerates, more akin to a normal automatic transmission.
+The transmission is equally unusual for the class, being a novel type of CVT gearbox.
+Rather than simply have a single belt-driven gearbox with infinite ratios, Lexus instead has a total of three CVT-like gears, each with three ‘steps’ within it to emulate the feeling of a short, sharp gearshift.
+There is then a top ‘fourth gear’ which brings the total to ten real and/or virtual gears.
+This gives an impression of shifting gears as the car accelerates that’s more akin to a normal automatic transmission.